-The German equivalent of a Grant of Probate is a certificate of inheritance or of executorship issued by a German court.
-In many inheritance cases it is required in order to access estate situated in Germany.
+The German equivalent of a Grant of Probate is a certificate of inheritance issued by a German court.
+In many inheritance cases, it is required in order to access estate situated in Germany.

 Abroad, the declaration in lieu of an oath can be notarised by an authorised consular officer at a German Consulate General or Embassy.

-The German Embassy in Dublin offers you a questionnaire for inheritance matters (please see link below) which is the basis for the preparation of your application for a certificate of inheritance.
-Please complete the questionnaire as thoroughly as possible and send it back to the Embassy.
-In addition to the questionnaire you should also submit copies of available certificates relating to the line of succession including birth, death and marriage certificates, last wills, grant of probate, etc.
+The German Embassy in Dublin offers you a questionnaire for inheritance matters (please see forms below) which is the basis for the preparation of your application for a certificate of inheritance.
+Please complete the questionnaire as thoroughly as possible and send it back to the Embassy (via e-mail or via post).
+In addition to the questionnaire, you should also submit copies of available certificates relating to the line of succession including birth, death and marriage certificates, last wills, grant of probate, etc.

 If the decedent left a will, the Embassy requires information on whether the will has been probated or not.
 Please be prepared to submit the original will to the German probate court in case it has not been probated in Ireland.

 Based on your questionnaire the Embassy will draft an application for a certificate of inheritance and will then contact you in order to arrange an appointment for the notarisation.
-A fee is charged for the notarisation; please ask for the amount when making your appointment.
-The fee is based on the value of the estate.
-The fee can be paid cash or by credit card (Master-/ Visa card).
+There will be one fee of 246,44 Euros for preparing the notarisation and an additional fee of 131,57 Euros for the notarisation of the application.

-Due to legal requirements, the text of the application will be put forward in German only.
-If the applicant is not in sufficient command of German, the consular officer will verbally translate the full contents of the application to English.
+Due to legal requirements, the text of the application will be in German only.
+If the applicant is not in sufficient command of German, the consular officer can verbally translate the full contents of the application to English.
 However, you can arrange a translator for assistance during the appointment at your costs.

 After notarisation, you will need to send the application to the competent German probate court together with certified true copies of the required personal documents.
 Please keep in mind that the German court may request translations of any foreign document even though translations of English documents are not required for notarisation at the Embassy.
 A court fee will be charged for the issuance of the certificate of inheritance/executorship.